 After 16 years, Germany’s Merkel is stepping down.
-Here’s how her legacy was built.
+Here’s how she built her legacy.

 In 2015, she opened the door to more than 1 million refugees, mostly from war-battered Syria.
 But Merkel’s watch has also seen a surge in nationalist sentiment that has propelled the far right into parliament.

-While dubbed the “climate chancellor” for her environmental promises, she leaves office with Germany as the world’s biggest producer of air-choking brown coal.
+While dubbed the “climate chancellor” for her environmental promises, she leaves office with Germany the world’s biggest producer of air-choking brown coal.

 Historians will debate her impact for years to come.
-What is certain: Her departure will leave a vacuum after a career that has spanned more than three decades, beginning amid the dying gasps of the Cold War.
+What is certain: Her departure will leave a vacuum after a political career that has spanned more than three decades, beginning amid the dying gasps of the Cold War.

 The Berlin Wall

-Growing up behind the Iron Curtain, it was the fall of the Berlin Wall in 1989 that opened up the world of politics to Merkel, the daughter of a pastor in communist East Germany.
+It was the fall of the Berlin Wall in 1989 that opened up the world of politics to Merkel, the daughter of a pastor in communist East Germany.

-In a speech at Harvard University in 2019, she described how she’d walk past the wall every day on the way home from work at her scientific institute.
+In a speech at Harvard University in 2019, she described how she’d walk past the wall every day on her way home from work at a scientific institute.

 “The Berlin Wall limited my opportunities,” she said.
 “It quite literally stood in my way.”

-She was 35 years old when the most enduring symbol of the Cold War dramatically crumbled.
+She was 35 when the most enduring symbol of the Cold War dramatically crumbled.
 “Where there was once only a dark wall, a door suddenly opened,” she said in the speech.
 “For me, too, the moment had come to walk through that door.
 At that point, I left my work as a scientist behind me and entered politics.
 That was an exciting and magical time.”

 That history has, in many ways, shaped Merkel’s politics as she has tried to position Germany, and Europe, as a bridge between East and West.

 The fall of the Berlin Wall in 1989 was a turning point for Angela Merkel, who had grown up in East Germany.
-RIGHT: From left, Malgorzata Jeziorska, who is now a quantum chemistry professor, Joachim Sauer, the husband of Angela Merkel, and the future German leader during summer school in Bachotek, Poland, in 1989.
+RIGHT: From left, Malgorzata Jeziorska, who is now a quantum chemistry professor; Joachim Sauer, the husband of Angela Merkel; and the future German leader during summer school in Bachotek, Poland, in 1989.
 (Bogumil Jeziorski/AFP/Getty Images)

 Political education

-After entering politics, her rise was rapid.
+Once she entered politics, Merkel’s rise was rapid.
 She joined the traditional, conservative and male-dominated Christian Democrats and was elected to Germany’s parliament, the Bundestag, in 1990.
 A protegee of Kohl, then Germany’s chancellor, she was appointed minister for women and youth the following year, when she also became deputy chairman of the party.
 In the early days of her career, she was nicknamed “Kohl’s girl.”

-But in a move that stunned German politics, she turned on Kohl in a newspaper opinion piece in December 1999, calling on her former mentor to resign.
+But in a move that stunned those in German politics, she turned on Kohl in a newspaper opinion piece in December 1999, calling on her former mentor to resign.
 Now party leader, she argued that his credibility, and the party’s, had been damaged in a donations scandal.

 “The party thus has to learn to walk,” she wrote. “[It] has to trust itself to take on the fight with the political opponent in the future even without its old warhorse, as Helmut Kohl often liked to call himself.”

-“I brought my killer,” Kohl later reflected on Merkel’s decision to turn against him.
+“I brought my killer,” Kohl later said, reflecting on Merkel’s decision to turn against him.
 “I put the snake on my arm.”

-Then the federal minister of women, Merkel speaks to then-Federal Chancellor Helmut Kohl on Dec.
-16, 1991, in Dresden, Germany.
+Merkel, then federal minister of women, speaks to Chancellor Helmut Kohl on Dec.
+16, 1991, at a party conference in Dresden, Germany.
 (Michael Jung/picture-alliance/dpa/AP)

 ‘Small steps’

-It was a razor-tight electoral win that brought Merkel power in 2005.
-Few expected sweeping change.
-The same critics did expect her to last long.
+It was a razor-close electoral win that brought Merkel to power in 2005.
+Few expected sweeping change, and critics didn’t expect her to last long.

 “Many will say, ‘This coalition is taking many small steps and not just one big one,' ” she said in her first speech as chancellor.
 “I will answer them: ‘Yes, that’s exactly how we do it.’ ”

-She came to power in a period of relative stability, but Europe would soon be buffeted by successive crises.
+She took office in a period of relative stability, but Europe would soon be buffeted by successive crises.

-ABOVE: Merkel and her Christian Democratic Union party kick off their campaign Aug.
+ABOVE: Merkel and her Christian Democratic Union kick off their campaign on Aug.
 28, 2005, in Dortmund, Germany.
-(AP) LEFT: Merkel takes her seat as chancellor for the first time Nov.
+(AP) LEFT: Merkel takes her seat as chancellor for the first time, on Nov.
 22, 2005, in Berlin.
 (Andreas Rentz/Getty Images)

 Euro-zone storm

-As the euro zone’s debt crisis began to unfold in late 2009, she helped lead efforts to save the continent’s shared currency.
-“If the euro fails, Europe fails,” Merkel argued.
+As the euro zone’s debt crisis began to unfold in late 2009, Merkel helped lead efforts to save the continent’s shared currency.
+“If the euro fails, Europe fails,” she argued.

 Clinging tightly to Europe’s purse strings, Merkel became the face of northern Europe’s frugality.
-She became a figure of hate in countries such as Greece, as they were forced into crippling austerity.
+She became a hated figure in countries such as Greece as they were forced into crippling austerity.
 Greek newspapers compared her to Hitler, and her visits were marked with protests for years.

-Ultimately, she helped steer Germany and Europe’s euro zone through an existential threat.
+Ultimately, she helped Germany and the euro zone face down an existential threat.
 She recently said she sees it as one of her biggest achievements as chancellor.

 RIGHT: Horst Seehofer, then Bavarian governor, and Merkel on Jan.
 13, 2009, in Berlin.
 (Andreas Rentz/Getty Images) ABOVE: On Oct.
 9, 2012, Merkel’s trip to Greece was met with mass protests.